Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Tungsten steel was discovered in Jayesh' DNA.
+Jayesh is never 'armed to the teeth'.
+He is armed WITH teeth.

-Updated on: [23/9/2024]
+Updated on: [24/9/2024]
 <!-- #jokeEnd -->